ehsan11100/AdGuard/Encryption.md

 It does not make much sense to configure DNS encryption inside of your own local network.
 The purpose of securing your DNS traffic is to secure it from third-parties that might be analyzing or modifying it.
 For instance, from your ISP.

 It means that you will need a server with a public dedicated IP address.
-There are plenty of cheap cloud servers providers: [DigitalOcean](https://digitalocean.com), [Vultr](https://vultr.com), [Linode](https://www.linode.com/).
-Just choose any of them, create a cloud server there, and [install AdGuard Home](Gettiing-Started) on your server.
+There are plenty of cheap cloud servers providers: [DigitalOcean](https://digitalocean.com), [Vultr](https://vultr.com), [Linode](https://www.linode.com/), etc. Just choose one, create a cloud server there, and [install AdGuard Home](Gettiing-Started) on your server.

 <a id="register"></a>
 ## Register a domain name

 First of all, you need a domain name.
-If you have never done it, here is a [simple instruction](https://www.pcworld.com/article/241722/web-apps/how-to-register-your-own-domain-name.html) that will help you with that.
+If you have never registered one, here is a [simple instruction](https://www.pcworld.com/article/241722/web-apps/how-to-register-your-own-domain-name.html) that will help you with that.

 <a id="certificate"></a>
 ## Get an SSL certificate